3 Tips on Including Your Spouse in the Conversation About Your Finances

-Bethany and I have our “money huddle” once a month, and that has been great for us.
-We know we have a set time where we can hash out different opinions and set goals for our family, and we make sure we always end on a high note by doing something fun together afterwards.
+We have our “money huddle” once a month, and that has been great for us.
+We know we have a set time where we can hash out different opinions and set goals for our family, and we make sure we always end on a high note by doing something fun together afterward.
 Reward yourself for having the hard conversations by doing something fun like making a romantic dinner together or snuggling up on the couch for movie night.

 3. Your Topics